I had to snicker. There was my college roommate, across the room from me, and she was on her knees by the bedside, saying her nightly prayers.

 In that moment, I felt God calling me back to my childhood faith.
 And after a priest at a nearby parish welcomed me back, I walked into church, got down on my knees and uttered my first prayer in many years.
 It was very simple: “Help me to believe.”

 Before long, that prayer was answered.
 And the more I prayed, the more I saw the truth about my past.
 Although I had once scoffed at my roommate’s simple faith, I finally saw it for what it had been all along—a precious gift.

 And here’s the biggest lesson I ultimately learned from college: Even if I had given up on God and declared Him dead, He never gave up on me.

-Lorraine writes about her journey from Catholic schoolgirl to radical feminist/atheist and back again in “Confessions of an Ex-Feminist.”
-She is also the author of two laugh-out-loud mysteries, “Death of a Liturgist” and “Death in the Choir.”
+Lorraine writes about her journey in “Confessions of an Ex-Feminist.”
+She is also the author of three laugh-out-loud mysteries, “Death of a Liturgist,” “Death Dons a Mask,” and “Death in the Choir.”
 Her website is www.lorrainevmurray.com.